 A Director at KPF, Elie has 14 years of experience creating innovative designs for cities, institutions, companies and developers.
-Across a wide range of project types both domestically and abroad, Elie’s work is consistently sensitive to a human scale, an urban context, and sustainable practices.
+His work includes an array of project types internationally, across multiple scales and sectors.

-Elie’s design for the Royal Atlantis, a new hotel and residential project in Dubai, is the centerpiece of development for the upcoming 2020 Expo.
+Currently, Elie is leading the design of what promises to be the tallest office tower in Brooklyn - a key building within its emerging downtown skyline.
+Other current projects include the Royal Atlantis, a new hotel and residential project in Dubai that is the centerpiece of development for the upcoming 2020 Expo.
 The project’s innovative design centers on a series of exterior “sky courts” allowing every major suite a private outdoor space, multiple stories in the sky - a feature found on no other hotel on earth.

-In China, Elie was Senior Designer for the façade of Michael Kors’ new flagship location in Shanghai.
-The digitally designed, materially innovative façade has proven successful, winning numerous design awards, and is being implemented at new flagship locations worldwide.
-He also shepherds the design of NYU Shanghai, which reimagines the campus stacking the complex mix of open spaces and programs into a vertical campus integrating programs, communities and open space in truly three-dimensional way on a constrained urban site.
+At a smaller scale, Elie was Senior Designer for the façade of Michael Kors’ new flagship location in Shanghai.
+The digitally designed, materially innovative façade has proven successful, winning numerous design awards, and is already being implemented at new flagship locations worldwide.

 Elie has worked on several academic projects, both internationally and locally.
 He has been involved in all KPFs academic work in China.
 His design of Peking University’s Graduate School of Transnational Law in Shenzhen, with a dynamic stepped "study" atrium, doubling as lounge, meeting area and large auditorium, promises to catalyze this new type of law school with its unique focus on the exchange between the US and China in legal education and international law.